rh-mobb/rosa-workshop-content/rosa-content/300-app/resilience.md

 ## Horizontal Pod Autoscaler (HPA)

-As a developer, you can use a horizontal pod autoscaler (HPA) to specify how Azure Red Hat OpenShift clusters should automatically increase or decrease the scale of a replication controller or deployment configuration, based on metrics collected from the pods that belong to that replication controller or deployment configuration.
-You can create an HPA for any any deployment, replica set, replication controller, or stateful set.
+As a developer, you can use a horizontal pod autoscaler (HPA) to specify how ROSA clusters should automatically increase or decrease the scale of a replication controller or deployment configuration, based on metrics collected from the pods that belong to that replication controller or deployment configuration.
+You can create an HPA for any deployment, replica set, replication controller, or stateful set.

 In this exercise we will scale the `frontend-js` application based on CPU utilization: